sveltejs/kit/documentation/docs/03-loading.md

 `load` is similar to `getStaticProps` or `getServerSideProps` in Next.js, except that `load` runs on both the server and the client.
 In the example above, if a user clicks on a link to this page the data will be fetched from `cms.example.com` without going via our server.

-If `load` returns `{fallthrough: true}`, SvelteKit will [fall through](/docs/routing#advanced-routing-fallthrough-routes) to other routes until something responds, or will respond with a generic 404.

 SvelteKit's `load` receives an implementation of `fetch`, which has the following special properties:

 - it has access to cookies on the server